 Pruning/Training: You can use pinching once two true leaves form.
 Pruning should be done in winter when the sap flow is reduced.

 When wounded, figs produce milky latex which is plants’ defense mechanism against infection.
 Once it dries out it is very difficult to remove.

-During winter sap flow slows down making it good time for pruning.
-After pruning seal all wounds immediately with clay or other clay like material.
+During winter sap flow slows down making it a good time for pruning.
+After pruning seal all wounds immediately with clay or other clay-like material.
 If you are applying wires, check them regularly to avoid bark marks.

-Fertilizing: Fertilize it with well balanced fertilizer during growing season in the summer, reduce to half-strength in winter.
+Fertilizing: Fertilize it with well-balanced fertilizer during the growing season in the summer, and reduce it to half-strength in winter.